gimlet-io/gimlet-documentation/src/pages/blog/streamlit-community-cloud-vs-kubernetes.md

 **But wait a second…**

-Isn’t Kubernetes overkill?
+Isn’t Kubernetes an overkill?
 It can be as much of an overkill as you want it.
 The purpose of this blog post is to get an understanding of how to deploy a Streamlit application the simplest way.

 ## Deploy in Streamlit’s Community Cloud